Skip to main content

 What To Know About Prescreened Offers

-No. There will be "inquiries" on your credit report showing which companies got your information for prescreening, but those inquiries won’t hurt your credit.
+Prescreening doesn’t hurt your credit score.
+There will be "inquiries" on your credit report showing which companies got your information for prescreening, but those inquiries won’t hurt your credit.

-Opting Out of Getting Prescreened Offers
+Opting Out of Prescreened Offers

-Yes.
-You can decide that you don't want to get prescreened offers of credit and insurance in the mail.
-If you want to opt out of those offers, you have two choices:
+If you don’t want to get prescreened offers in the mail, you have two choices:

-To opt out for five years: Go to optoutprescreen.com or call 1-888-5-OPT-OUT (1-888-567-8688).
+• opt out for five years: Go to optoutprescreen.com or call 1-888-5-OPT-OUT (1-888-567-8688).
 The major credit bureaus operate the phone number and website.

-To opt out permanently: Go to optoutprescreen.com or call 1-888-5-OPT-OUT (1-888-567-8688) to start the process.
-To complete your request, you’ll need to sign and return the Permanent Opt-Out Election form (which you get online) once you’ve started the process.
+• opt out permanently: Go to optoutprescreen.com or call 1-888-5-OPT-OUT (1-888-567-8688) to start the process.
+To complete your request, sign and return the Permanent Opt-Out Election form (which you get online).

 When you call or visit optoutprescreen.com, they’ll ask for your personal information, including your name, address, Social Security number, and date of birth.
-The information you give is confidential and will be used only to process your request to opt out.
+The information you give is confidential and may be used only to process your request to opt out.

-Opting out for minor children
+Opting out minor children

 Experian